 Ever increasing volumes of data are providing a challenge to traditional delivery methods.
 The Met Office is developing alternative solutions to meet the diverse needs of our users.

 From its earliest beginnings over 150 years ago, our weather forecasting was driven by data.
-Simple observations recorded and used to hand plot synoptic charts have now been exchanged for the 20 million observations we use every day, mainly by satellite but also from weather stations, radar, ocean buoys, planes, shipping and the public.
+Simple observations recorded and used to hand plot synoptic charts have now been exchanged for the millions of observations we use every day, mainly by satellite but also from weather stations, radar, ocean buoys, planes, shipping and the public.

 As this observational data is received it is constantly and rigorously assimilated and tested before it is fed into our suite of models.
 The expertise of hundreds of scientists, operational meteorologists, mathematicians and collaboration partners throughout the world are essential to ensuring the integrity of the ingressed data.

-The 335 million observations of data we store every day require huge computational capability and the Met Office supercomputer provides the storage and processing power needed to manipulate the data in a timely and effective manner.
+The 215 billion observations of data we receive every day require huge computational capability and the Met Office supercomputer provides the storage and processing power needed to manipulate the selected data in a timely and effective manner.
 In turn our models create enormous data outputs, which are used for climate and weather prediction and by data users throughout the world to make weather outlooks more accurate than ever before.

 But the huge amount of data we collect, model and store continues to increase exponentially, and this is our ‘Big data challenge’.
 It’s increasingly important to ensure that our data is available in reusable and inter-operable formats and that it can be delivered quickly and efficiently in the most relevant and innovative form to our customers.